Menu

 Donny Kennedy moved to Montreal, Quebec in 1995 to pursue a jazz performance degree at McGill University.
 During his stay as an undergraduate student, he was the recipient of the David Holt award for academic standing in jazz.

-Donny teaches at McGill University, St. George’s School of Montreal, and has also recently begun teaching at Vanier College.
+Donny taught at McGill University, St. George’s School of Montreal, and at Vanier College.
 At McGill, he has taught Basic Jazz Arranging, Jazz Saxophone, Jazz Materials, Basic Materials of Jazz, Jazz Orchestra III, and Jazz Combo.
 He is also the Jazz Combo Coordinator at McGill University.
 Recently he was awarded the McGill University Schulich's Teaching Award for 2020-21.
+Donny is now living in Saskatchewan with his family.

 Trent Reschny